2021 Washington Huskies football team

 The 2021 Washington Huskies football team represented the University of Washington during the 2021 NCAA Division I FBS football season.
 The Huskies were led by second year head coach Jimmy Lake for the first ten games.
 The team announced a new head coach, Kalen DeBoer, on November 30.
+The Huskies finished with their first losing season since 2009.
 The Huskies played their home games at Husky Stadium in Seattle, Washington, and competed in the North Division of the Pac-12 Conference.